 Document time-to-live (TTL)

-Reference: Collection schema
+Reference: FSL collection schema

 A document can include an optional ttl (time-to-live) metadata field that contains the document’s expiration timestamp: